Herringbone Flooring

 - Elegant Design

-The texture of herringbone floors adds movement and works in both classic and contemporary homes, elevating the feel of hallways, living rooms and entryways.
+The texture and zig-zag pattern of herringbone flooring adds movement and sophistication, enhancing hallways, living rooms, and entryways in both classic and contemporary homes.

 - Affordability